CloudLabsAI-Azure/sql-in-fabric-ai-embeddings-workshop/docs/exercise2.md

     ![](../images/ex2-9.png)

-1. To remove the gray **Copilot Preview Banner**, click the X on the right side.
+1. To remove the grey **Copilot Preview Banner**, click the X on the right side.

     ![](../images/ex2-10.png)